gluwa/ccnext-testnet-bridge-examples/hello-bridge/README.md

     Currency: ETH

 ### 1.2 Use Sepolia Faucet
 Create a new wallet on MetaMask for this proof of concept.

+!!DON'T USE A WALLET WHICH HOLDS ANY REAL ASSETS, EVEN ON A DIFFERENT NETWORK!!

 Then enter your wallet address here and request Sepolia ETH